naninovel/docs/docs/guide/naninovel-scripts.md

 ### Optional and Required Parameters

 Most of the command parameters are *optional*.
 It means they either have a predefined value or just doesn't require any value in order for the command to be executed.
-For example, when a [@resetText] command is used without specifying any parameters it will reset text of a default printer, but you can also set a specific printer ID like this: `@resetText pinter:Dialogue`.
+For example, when a [@resetText] command is used without specifying any parameters it will reset text of a default printer, but you can also set a specific printer ID like this: `@resetText printer:Dialogue`.

 Some parameters however are *required* in order for the command to execute and should always be specified.